julianbrowne/piggybank/readme.md

     manager.addCall("/that", { method: "post", encoding: "form", body: { hello: "world" } });

-#### Session Data

-To keep a copy of JSON data returned from the call use "remember"

-    manager.addCall("/login", { method: "post", encoding: "form", body: { username: "fred", password: "secret" }, remember: "session" });

-If the call succeeds, then the results set will now contain a key called "session" containing the server response.

 #### Cookies

 To set cookies, use the "cookies" key and make sure to include the [JQuery Cookie](https://github.com/carhartl/jquery-cookie) library.

     manager.addCall("/user/42", { method: "get", cookies: { cookieName: "cookie_value" }, name: "get user 42 details" });

+#### Session Data

+To keep a copy of JSON data returned from a call use "remember"

+    manager.addCall("/login", { method: "post", encoding: "form", body: { username: "fred", password: "secret" }, remember: "session" });

+If the call succeeds, then the full server response text (JSON) will now contain a key called "session".
+To retreive this data use "recall":

+    manager.addCall('/users/42', { method: "get", cookies: { my_session_key: { recall: "session.session_key" } }, name: "get user info" });

+This HTTP GET to /users/42 will set a cookie called my\_session\_key to the value session\_key within the session object remembered in the previous call.

 #### Logging